APNIC-Labs/draft-kskroll-sentinel/README.md

    fetch the "kskroll-sentinel-is-ta-02323" resource, but he can fetch the "kskroll-sentinel-not-ta-02323" resource.
 This tells Ed that his resolvers have not installed the new KSK.

    Geoff would like to do a large scale test and provide the information back to Alice.
 He uses some mechanism such as causing users to go to

-Huston, et al.          Expires September 1, 2018               [Page 5]

-Internet-Draft         DNSSEC Trusted Key Sentinel         February 2018

-   Geoff would like to do a large scale test and provide the information back to Alice.
-He uses some mechanism such as causing users to go to